nasa/fprime-gds/src/fprime_gds/common/fpy/SPEC.md

 # Functions

+conversion
+* coercion (implicit)
+* casting (explicit)

+no more interpretation
+int has Integer type

-# Type coercion
+# Type conversion

-The compiler implicitly attempts type coercion when an expression's type isn't what it needs to be.
+The compiler implicitly attempts type conversion when an expression's type isn't what it needs to be.
 Functions, operators and variable assignments all require their input values be of a specific type.

 If the input expression's type doesn't match, the compiler will first attempt interpreting the expression differently, and then attempt to have the type converted at runtime.
 If neither are possible, a compiler error is raised.

 ## Interpretation
 Some expressions do not have a well-defined type when considered in isolation.
 Numeric literals are a good example.
 The literal `1` is an integer of unspecified bitwidth and signedness.
 When it's on the right-hand side of an assignment to a `U32` variable, the compiler can safely interpret the literal as a `U32`.